-I didn't have the traditional Urban American youth struggles as an upbringing as most do.
-My background is different, and from my background being different, I call it my distinction.
+"I didn't have the traditional stereotyped Urban American upbringing.
+My background is different, and from my background being different, I consider it as my distinction."

 I grew up in middle-class America, never wanting for more or in need of anything less.
 I learned early in life how to humble myself as a child; I learned how to appreciate living.
 I was taught at a young age to be a giver, a provider, an educator, and never a taker.

 While coming up in Suburban America, I struggled to fit in.
 I attended Atwater High School during my freshman year in Atwater, California.
 The community was different, and so was I.

 I was teased, taunted, and bullied about my African American features, I hated my figure as a Black Woman, and I began to hate myself for who I was as an African American.
 I allowed society to permit others to define me as an African American woman and silence my confidence, heritage, and ancestry.